FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 Dependent J-2 Spouses and Children

 Yes.
-A J-2 spouse or child is subject to the same requirements as a J-1 exchange visitor.
+A J-2 spouse or child is subject to the same requirements as their spouse or parent J-1 exchange visitor.

 No. You are automatically included in your spouse’s or parent’s waiver recommendation application.
-Your spouse or parent will need to list you when completing the application for waiver recommendation, Form DS-3035.
+Your spouse or parent will need to include you in the application for waiver recommendation, Form DS-3035.

 Yes.
 If your J-1 spouse or parent receives a favorable recommendation from the Department of State’s Waiver Review Division, it will be forwarded to the U.S. Citizenship and Immigration Services (USCIS).
-If USCIS grants the waiver to your J-1 spouse or parent, then you will also benefit from that waiver.
+If USCIS grants the waiver to your J-1 spouse or parent, then you will also receive that waiver.

 With a few exceptions, J-2 spouses and children cannot independently apply for waiver recommendations when their J-1 spouses or parents are not applying.